Or by appointment via email@example.com

 Sara Zheng, 2018, now teaching in a school in Zhuhai

 Laura Staniute, 2018, now teaching in Tokyo, Japan

 Antony John Kunnan is a professor and researcher in the area of language assessment.
 His research interests are fairness of tests and testing practice, assessment literacy, research methods and statistics, ethics and standards, and language assessment policy.

-He is also Director, Language Assessment Seminar Research Group (2016-) at the University of Macau with faculty and student researchers.
+He is Director, Language Assessment Seminar Research Group (2016-) (LASeR group) at the University of Macau with faculty and student researchers.

 Post-doctoral fellow, the University of Michigan, Ann Arbor, 1991-92.

 Assistant, Associate and full Professor, California State University, Los Angeles, 1992-2013.

 International Language Testing Association, American Association of Applied Linguistics, and Asian Association for Language Assessment.

 He was also a consultant on many international projects: USAID Egypt; TOEFL Committee of Examiners; New TOEFL/iBT and TOEFL Junior at Educational Testing Service, Princeton; University of Cambridge English Language Assessment; Language Training and Testing Center; and Eiken Foundation.

 Excellence in Research Award, Faculty of Arts and Humanities, University of Macau, 2019